MuddTekz/Price-Comparison-WebExtension/README.md

 //////////////////////////////////////////////////////
 //////////////////////////////////////////////////////
-THIS IS RUNNING OF MY API KEY FOR FREE
+THIS IS RUNNING OFF MY PERSONAL API KEY FOR FREE,
-SO AFTER EVERYONE USES IT YOU WILL HAVE TOO CHANGE IT!
+SO AFTER USE, EVERYONE WILL HAVE TO CHANGE IT!
-SERPAPI(FREE API) IVE ALREADY DONE THE CODE JUST CHANGE THE API KEY IN popup.js
+SERPAPI(FREE API) IVE ALREADY CREATED A JS
+THE API KEY IN popup.js
 //////////////////////////////////////////////////////
 //////////////////////////////////////////////////////